-The Problem The Opioid Epidemic ravaging our country is taking a grim and growing toll.
-The latest numbers from the Center of Disease Control and Prevention show that 64,070 people died from drug overdoses in 2016, and 3/4 of those deaths were caused by opioids.
-That's approximately 50,000 Americans.
-Dead.
-In one year.
-By comparison, opioids killed more people in 2016 than the 37,000 killed in car accidents, 38,000 by guns, and more than the 40,000 from breast cancer.
+The Opioid Epidemic ravaging our country is taking a grim and growing toll.
+The National Institutes of Health have reported that in 2020 ALONE, 91,799 Americans were killed by drug-involved overdoses and 68,630 of those deaths were caused by opioids.
+To be even more specific, 16,416 of the deaths were caused by PRESCRIPTION opioids and 13,165 of these deaths were caused by heroin.
+By comparison, opioids killed more people in 2020 than the 38,824 individuals killed in car accidents, 45,222 by guns, and more than the 40,000 from breast cancer.
 Overdoses are killing people at a faster pace than the HIV epidemic at its peak.

-Pill mills started popping up around the country as communities were flooded with over prescribed opioids.
-Over the next decade millions and millions of people began taking these medications and thousands became addicted.
-For many, what started as pills evolved into a heroin addiction.
+Pill mills started popping up around the country as communities were flooded with overprescribed opioids and manufacturers were making billions.
+Over the next decade, millions and millions of people began taking these medications and thousands became addicted.
+For many, what started as pills evolved into heroin addiction.
 Heroin was cheaper and drug distribution networks began pushing it into suburban and rural areas where it had never been before.
 Disturbingly, everywhere the suppliers went there was a desperate and willing customer base primed for addiction by years of prescription opiate use.

-Fast forward two decades and we find ourselves in the middle of a full blown national health hazard.
+Fast forward two decades and we find ourselves in the middle of a full-blown national health hazard.
 Many can share the blame.
 Physicians, pharmaceutical companies, insurers, greed, uninformed users, patients, supply and demand.
-Much needs to be done in order to reduce the devastation of theses drugs.
-Prevention through education is paramount.
-Overprescribing opioids has to be eliminated along with making addiction treatment quicker, affordable, and easier to access.
-Unfortunately, none of this will work unless we first and foremost erase the long standing stigma of drug addiction.
-Opioid addiction is a brain disease and an equal opportunity one at that.
-It impacts all socio-economic statuses,all ages, all communities.
-This modern day killer is taking at least 175 Americans every day.
-175!!
+Much needs to be done in order to reduce the devastation of these drugs, and prevention through education is paramount.
+Overprescribing opioids has to be eliminated along with making addiction treatment quicker, more affordable, and easier to access.
+Unfortunately, none of this will work unless we first and foremost erase the long-standing stigma of drug addiction.
+Opioid addiction is a brain disease, and an equal opportunity one at that.
+It impacts all socioeconomic statuses,all races, all ages, and all communities.
+This modern-day killer is taking at least 175 Americans every day.
+175!
 If not yet, all too soon each and every one of us will have a loved one struggle with addiction or die from it.
 We must understand that addiction is not about bad people becoming good, but it is about sick people becoming well.
 We must accept the new face of opioid/heroin addiction.
-It's not a stranger in another neighborhood.
-A homeless, unclean junky in a dirty back alley.
+It's not a stranger in another neighborhood or a homeless, unclean junky in a dirty back alley.
 NO!
 The face is in the mirror - one of us!
 The face is a grandparent, a business partner, a mom, a college student, a health care provider, a neighbor, a friend, an athlete.
 The face of addiction is a sweet, beautiful girl who loved to play soccer.